SpaceX set to send loads of science to space aboard its new Dragon 2 spacecraft Sunday

-A new version of the SpaceX Dragon spacecraft is scheduled to make its first flight to orbit this weekend when a Falcon 9 rocket lifts a Dragon 2 filled with supplies toward the International Space Station.
+A new version of the SpaceX Dragon spacecraft is scheduled to make its first flight to orbit Sunday when a Falcon 9 rocket lifts a Dragon 2 filled with supplies toward the International Space Station.

 The new Dragon can carry 50 percent more science payloads compared with the previous version, according to SpaceX.
 The launch is the 21st for Elon Musk's rocket company as part of its commercial resupply services (CRS) contract with NASA.